-11) Structural insight into the lectins: finding a new substitution for antibiotics
+11) Structural insight into lectins: finding a new substitution for antibiotics

-Lectins are ubiquitous proteins and glycoproteins with the ability to specifically, non-covalently and reversibly bind to the mono-, oligo- and polysaccharides.
-These sugar-binding proteins play important role in many processes occurring in nature such as cell-cell interaction or recognition of the host by the pathogen.
-Since lectins are involved in the host-pathogen interaction, we can use our results and knowledge for drug development in a so-called antiadhesive therapy to overcome the antibiotic resistance related issue.
-To understand lectins function and mechanism of action, we need to obtain the high-resolution structure of the studied protein.
+Lectins are ubiquitous proteins and glycoproteins with the ability to specifically, non-covalently and reversibly bind to mono-, oligo- and polysaccharides.
+These sugar-binding proteins play an important role in many processes occurring in nature such as cell-cell interaction or recognition of the host by the pathogen.
+Since lectins are involved in the host-pathogen interaction, we can use our results and knowledge for drug development in a so-called antiadhesive therapy to overcome this antibiotic resistance related issue.
+To understand the lectin function and mechanism of action, we need to obtain the high-resolution structure of the studied protein.
 Structural data describes key residues involved in interaction and allows us to find substances for antiadhesive therapy.

-12) Making Good's Buffers Good for Freezing: the Acidity Changes and their Elimination via Mixing with Sodium Phosphate
+12) Making Good's Buffers Good for Freezing: The Acidity Changes and their Elimination via Mixing with Sodium Phosphate

 Three Good's buffers (HEPES, MOPS, and MES), both pure and mixed with sodium phosphate buffers (Na-P), are investigated in terms of the freezing-induced acidity changes in their operational pH ranges.
 The Good's buffers have the tendency to basify upon freezing and, more intensively, at lower pHs.
-The acidity varies most prominently in MES, where the change may reach the value of two.
-Importantly, the Good's buffers are shown to mitigate the strong acidification in the Na-P buffer.
-Diverse concentrations of the Good's buffers are added to cancel out the strong, freezing-induced drop in 50mM Na-P that markedly contributes to the solution's acidity; These buffer blends are therefore proposed to be applied in maintaining approximately the acidity of solutions even after the freezing process and, as such, should limit the stresses for frozen chemicals and biochemicals.
+The acidity levels vary most prominently in MES, where the change may reach the value of two.
+It is significant that the Good's buffers are shown to mitigate the strong acidification in the Na-P buffer.
+Diverse concentrations of the Good's buffers are added to cancel out the strong, freezing-induced drop in 50mM Na-P that markedly contributes to the solution's acidity; These buffer blends are, therefore, proposed to be applied in maintaining approximately the acidity of solutions even after the freezing process and, as such, should limit the stresses for frozen chemicals and biochemicals.

-13) Characterization of CA IX enzyme structural and interaction implications for targeting tumors and metastases – Two birds with one stone
+13) Characterization of CA IX enzyme structural and interaction implications for targeting tumors and metastases – Killing two birds with one stone

 Human carbonic anhydrases (CAs) are a family of zinc metalloenzymes that play an essential role in the acid-base balance.
-Up to date, 15 human isoforms of CA have been identified, some of them are involved in cancer growth.
+Up till now, 15 human isoforms of CA have been identified, some of them are involved in cancer growth.
 Unfortunately, CAs share high sequence homology in enzymatic active sites, where most inhibitors are designed.
 This homology causes inhibitor binding to off-target isoforms present in healthy tissue.
 Unlike other human carbonic anhydrases, the carbonic anhydrase IX (CAIX) has a unique intrinsically disordered part (IDP) that participates in catalytic activity.
 The cancer cells upregulate CAIX to preserve physiological conditions inside the cancer cells while maintaining extracellular acidic pH.
 CAIX expression is essential to cancer cell growth, metastasis, and contributes to increased resistance to conventional radiation therapy and chemotherapy.
-While the catalytic domain of CAIX has been successfully crystallized, attempts to obtain crystal structure of extracellular CAIX ended in failure and structure of the IDP region CAIX remains unresolved despite rising evidence of its biological relevance.
+While the catalytic domain of CAIX has been successfully crystallized, attempts to obtain crystal structure of extracellular CAIX have ended in failure and the structure of the IDP region CAIX remains unresolved despite rising evidence of its biological relevance.
 Nuclear magnetic resonance (NMR) will be employed to characterize the structure of IDP region of CAIX and its interaction with isoform-specific inhibitors.

 14) Molecular Dynamics (MD) Simulation on DNA 4-way Junction, Reliable or Not?